natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

 > 4. Implement 4 more system programs: `sys`, `dspawn`, `dcheck`, and `backup`
 > 5. Implement unit and integration test whenever possible

+Ensure that you adhere to good project structure at all times, e.g: all header files at `includes`, main implementation under `source`, etc.

 # Additional Feature

 You are then free to implement <span class="orange-bold">any additional feature(s)</span> to your shell as you wish: